Acuant/AndroidSDKV11/README.md

 			}
 		}

-### Capture MRZ data using AcuantCamera ###
+### Capturing MRZ data in a passport document ###

 **Note:**   To use the MRZ features, your credentials must be enabled to use Ozone.

 - **Initialization**

-	Must have included MrzCameraInitializer() in initialization (See **Initializing the SDK**).
-Important note, by this point the user has to have granted external storage permissions since this initializer is saving OCRB information to the phone.
-The MRZ camera will not function without this initialization.
+	**MrzCameraInitializer()** must be included in initialization (see **Initializing the SDK**).

+	**Important Note:** You must grant external storage permissions in order to save the OCRB information to the phone.
+Otherwise, the MRZ camera will not function.

 - **Capturing the MRZ data**

 	Capturing the MRZ data using AcuantCamera is similar to document capture.

   	1. Start camera activity:

 			val cameraIntent = Intent(
 				this@MainActivity,
 				AcuantCameraActivity::class.java
 			)

 			cameraIntent.putExtra(ACUANT_EXTRA_CAMERA_OPTIONS,
 				AcuantCameraOptions
 					.MrzCameraOptionsBuilder()
 					.build()
 					/*Please note that this uses a different builder than the document camera.
 					 * This is how the camera knows that it is being launched in MRZ mode.*/ )

 			startActivityForResult(cameraIntent, REQUEST_CODE)

-2. Get activity result:
+  	1. Get activity result:

 			override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
 				super.onActivityResult(requestCode, resultCode, data)

 				if (requestCode == REQUEST_CODE && resultCode == AcuantCameraActivity.RESULT_SUCCESS_CODE) {
 					val result = data?.getSerializableExtra(ACUANT_EXTRA_MRZ_RESULT) as MrzResult
 				}
 			}

-#### AcuantImagePreparation ####
+## AcuantImagePreparation ##

 **Note:**   **AcuantImagePreparation** uses @Keep annotations.
 These are supported by the default Android configuration.
 If you override or modify the Android ProGuard file, then support for these annotations must be included.